pjf/skyrim-requiem-wine/README.md

-# Running Skyrim/Requiem under Linux/Wine
+# Running Skyrim/Requiem/Ultimate under Linux/Wine

 After years away from Skyrim and Requiem, I had a hankering to play again, but as a Linux gamer and developer I realised that I'd never actually play if I ever had to reboot to Windows.
 I've been successful in this quest, and have managed to get a very successful and stable Requiem install running.
 I imagine this would also be useful for other mods involving running SkyProc patchers, such as SkyRe or PerMa.

 Here I record the steps I've taken and the victories I've had, so that those who come after me don't have to repeat all the mistakes I've made.
 Since the person most likely to need this will be myself in two years time, this is pretty much a love letter to my future-self.

+While this was originally a Requiem guide, I've expanded it to also cover BelmontBoy's [Ultimate Skyrim](http://ultimateskyrim.bitballoon.com).

 **Update with Wine 2.13**

-The below guide was written before wine 2.x was released.
+The below guide was originally written before wine 2.x was released.
 In August 2017 I tested Skyrim under Wine 2.13, and discovered the sound issues were resolved provided one set an appropriate pulseaudio environment varialble: `PULSE_LATENCY_MSEC=50 playonlinux`.
 This has given me perfect sound, and eliminated the need for separate wine versions for installation and play.

+I strongly recommend using Wine 2.13 (or above) for running everything.

 **Requiem under Linux with wine: What's I have working:**